-all people can have the opportunity to become involved in political and civic processes, including participation in decision-making and Council processes all people are treated with respect and in turn treat others with respect.
-This includes working toward all people having equal opportunities to information, facilities and services, addressing disadvantage and individual and group difference and for diversity to be understood, sought-after and celebrated.
+- All people can have the opportunity to become involved in political and civic processes, including participation in decision-making and Council processes - All people are treated with respect and in turn treat others with respect.
+This includes working toward all people having equal opportunities to information, facilities and services, addressing disadvantage and individual and group difference and diversity is understood, sought-after and celebrated.

-This Plan defines what you can expect from Council over the next four years, by identifying what we will provide, how we will work in partnership with other entities and what we will advocate for on behalf of our communities.
+This draft Plan defines what you can expect from Council over the next four years, by identifying what we will provide, how we will work in partnership with other entities and what we will advocate for on behalf of our communities.